tdnguyen0403/confluence-jira-task-sync/README.md

   - `main.py`: The FastAPI application entry point.
   - `dependencies.py`: Decouple services from FastAPI application using built in Depend module for dependency injection.
   - `exceptions.py`: custom exception class to be used throughout applcation.
-  - `scripts/`: Contains auxiliary script such as generate_confluence_tree.pu for generating Confluence test data, to be run in CLI.
+  - `scripts/`: Contains auxiliary script such as generate_confluence_tree.pu for generating Confluence test data, to be run in CLI, or end_to_end_test script to test the overall API workflow
 - `tests/`: Contains unit and integration tests.
 - `Dockerfile`: Defines the multi-stage build process for development and production containers.
-- `docker-compose.yml`: Defines the services for production deployment.
+- `docker-compose.yml`: Defines the services for production deployment test - build & run the container in developer machine
+- `docker-compose.prod.yml`: Defines the services for production deployment - run the container.
 - `docker-compose.override.yml`: Extends the production setup for local development.
 - `pyproject.toml`: Python dependencies managed by Poetry.
 - `README.md`: This documentation file.